AppsFlyerKnowledge/devhub/docs/guides/sdks/android-sdk/purchase-connector-android.md

 -keep class kotlin.collections.**{ *; }
 ```

-## Basic Integration
+## Basic integration

-### Create PurchaseClient Instance
+### Create PurchaseClient instance

-Create an instance of this Connector to configure (in the following steps) for observing and validating transactions in your app.
+Create an instance of this connector to observe and validate transactions in your app.
 **Make sure to save a reference to the built object.
 If the object is not saved, it could lead to unexpected behavior and memory leaks.**

 ```java